radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 > … while public authorities may, on behalf of the community, strike a reasonable balance between traffic and picketing on public sidewalks and streets, the shopping centre owner can hardly be expected to make such a choice; he has no authority to speak for the community; to grant picketing or parading privileges to all would invite chaos, while to do so selectively would invite commercial reprisals.
 He is thus driven to adopt a highly restrictive approach to granting permission to groups who wish to parade or picket in the shopping centre.

-{{< spoiler text="Justice Dickson's second set of arguments: balancing interests and values." >}}

-To this point, Dickson has focused his attention on *Peters* as a key judicial precedent in resolving the current case.
-In paragraph [8], Justice Dickson dismissed any reasons for distinguishing this case from *Peters*: the mall’s rules against picketing and pamphleting were the same for members of the public and tenants of the mall, and the mall owner wasn’t acting capriciously or in bad faith against the picketers.
-Indeed, in Justice Dickson’s view, the mall owner was clearly and simply acting in their own legitimate interests in governing the mall property.
+{{< spoiler text="Justice Dickson's second set of arguments: balancing interests." >}}To this point, Dickson has focused his attention on *Peters* as the key judicial precedent that resolves the current case.
+In paragraph [8], Justice Dickson dismisses any reasons for distinguishing this case from *Peters*: the mall’s rules against picketing and pamphleting were the same for members of the public and tenants of the mall, and the mall owner wasn’t acting capriciously or in bad faith against the picketers.
+Indeed, in Justice Dickson’s view, the mall owner was simply and quite legitimately acting in their own interests in governing the mall property.

-Now, watch what happens next.
-Having identified the mall owner’s interests in governing the mall—namely, their economic interests in maintaining order and staying on good terms with the mall tenants—Justice Dickson’s reasoning then flows smoothly, almost seamlessly into a second set of arguments about the further significance of those interests.
-Here, the question for Justice Dickson becomes one about whether or not the Court can and should balance and weight the mall owner’s interests against those of Sophie Carswell and the other picketers in exercising their lawful labour rights.
+Next, beginning at paragraph [9], Justice Dickson flows—suddenly, but seamlessly—into a new set of arguments.
+Having identified the mall owner’s interests in governing the mall—namely, their economic interests in maintaining order and staying on good terms with the mall tenants—Justice Dickson is now engaging arguments about the further significance of those interests.
+Here, the question for Justice Dickson becomes whether or not the Court can and should balance the mall owner’s interests against those of Sophie Carswell and the other picketers in exercising their lawful labour rights.

-{{< /spoiler >}}
+Notice that Justice Dickson never actually engages in such a balancing exercise—that is, he does not identify whose interests are more important here.
+Why not?
+What reasons does he offer for declining to weigh Carswell's interests against those of the mall owner?{{< /spoiler >}}

 [9] It is urged on behalf of Mrs. Carswell that the right of a person to picket peacefully in support of a lawful strike is of greater social significance than the proprietary rights of an owner of a shopping centre and that the rights of the owner must yield to those of the picketer.
 The American example has been cited but I cannot say that I find the American cases to which we have been referred of great help.
 The facts in *Schwartz-Torrance Investment Corpn. v.
 Bakery and Confectionery Workers' Union, Local 31* (1964), 394 P. 2d 921, 85 S. Ct.
 888, decided by the Supreme Court of California, are almost identical with those in *Grosvenor Park* but I think it not unimportant to note that in *Schwartz-Torrance* Tobriner J., early in his judgment, drew attention to the fact that the Legislature of the State of California had expressly declared that the public policy of the state favoured concerted activities of employees for the purpose of collective bargaining and had enacted the policy into an exception to the criminal trespass law.
 Construing that exception, the California Supreme Court in a case antedating *Schwartz-Torrance* had concluded that the Legislature, in dealing with trespasses, had specifically subordinated the rights of the property owner to those of persons engaged in lawful labour activities. *Schwartz-Torrance* is, therefore, of small aid in this case and indeed can be said to support, in a negative sense, a position inimical to that of Mrs. Carswell.
 And one need only read *Amalgamated Food Employees' Union, Local 590 v.
 Logan Valley Plaza Inc.* (1968), 391 U.S. 308, and then read *Lloyd Corpn. v.
 Tanner* (1972), 407 U.S. 551, 92 S. Ct.
 2219, to apprehend the uncertainties and very real difficulties which emerge when a court essays to legislate as to what is and what is not a permissible activity within a shopping centre.